 Notification of FERPA to students is done annually during the fall semester.
-Students are provided with a copy of the annual notification to review and sign.
 This document, the Annual Family Educational Rights Privacy Act (FERPA) Notice, is mailed to the student’s home address annually.
 It is also available to each student on the college website and in the student catalog.

 Students have a right to review their educational records.
 Students who wish to review their educational records must submit the request in writing with the Registrar.
 Students must review educational records in the presence of the Registrar or a member of Student Affairs.
 Students who request to review their academic record will be notified within 5 to 7 business days of an appointment date, place and time to review their academic record.
 The office of the registrar has 45 days to comply with the request.

 Students wishing to amend their records must submit a written appeal to the registrar and Dean of Students Services for review.
 There are three reasons in which a record may be amended.

 A written request to amend a record must be submitted to the Registrar with a detailed explanation of what information the student is requesting to amend and why.
 The request will be reviewed within 10 business days by the Registrar.